AndroOtt/Application-Hacking-and-Vulnerabilities/mrbeast.md

 XOR
 for key in range(256):

     result = bytes([b ^ key for b in encrypted_data])

-    if b"flag" in result or b"http" in result: print(f"Key: {hex(key)}, Result: {result}")
+    if b"flag" in result or b"http" in result:

+        print(f"Key: {hex(key)}, Result: {result}")

 ciphertext = b'\x4a\x5f\x2b\x18'

 known = b"flag"

 key = bytes([c ^ k for c, k in zip(ciphertext, known)])

 print(f"Key bytes: {key}")

 https://gchq.github.io/CyberChef/

+From Hex — if the data looks like 4a5f2b18

+From Base64 — if it looks like Sl8rGA==

+From Base32 — less common but shows up, looks like JJPSWEYA

+URL Decode — if you see %4a%5f%2b%18

+From Binary — if it's literal 01001010 01011111

+From Decimal — if it's numbers like 74 95 43 24